 Modular data center components are pre-engineered, preassembled, and pretested at an off-site manufacturing facility.
 In turn, this eliminates traditional on-site construction tasks such as sourcing raw materials and components, coordinating delivery, integration and testing, and hiring skilled labor.
 Not having to preplan and manage around these interdependent schedules allows for time savings.
 Instead, a pre-engineered, prefabricated, and pretested system arrives on-site ready for connection and utilization.

 Additionally, modular data centers allow for on-site and off-site work in parallel, which reduces time as compared to a linear, entirely on-site construction process.
-Particularly, this is relevant for prefabricated data halls, prefabricated power modules, and prefabricated cooling modules, which involve the following on-site and off-site work:
+Particularly, this is relevant for prefabricated data halls, prefabricated power modules, and prefabricated cooling modules.

 2) Cost Savings